 and from the insides.

-I have also witnessed the night view of the illuminated castle — a thing every Ukrainian has to do at least once during their lifetime.
+I have also witnessed the illuminated castle at night — a thing every Ukrainian has to do at least once.

 It added a lot to this dirty path on the riverbank of Smotrych.

 Now to the important piece of knowledge about Kamianets.
-Let's suppose that you seized to like this city and what is offered here it is not enough for you anymore.
+Let's suppose that you somehow got bored by this city and this beauty does not touch you anymore.
 In such case, you can travel for just 20 kilometres using own transport or a bus like this one and get to the Ustia village.

 What for?
 Because of the...